kyiyeunggoh/Projects/README.md

 **FUNCTION**
 1. FUNCTION: PPP extractor that extracts PPP data from the OECD package.
 2. DATA AND FUNCTION: 1920s UK Parliamentary election database using HTML webscrape, Google Maps API calls.
-Two functions are also available, *get_latlong* helps retrieve the location coordinates of input from Google Locations API into function.
+Two functions are also available, *get_latlong* is a generic API function that helps to retrieve the location coordinates of input from Google Locations API into function while polres_scraper is a purpose-built webscraper for the polres website.

 **ANALYSIS**
 1. ANALYSIS: How does the urban-rural divide shape opinions of public confidence towards the Malaysian government?
 A project using the World Values Survey Wave 6 cross-sectional data.